 As you might suspect, high levels of insulin are bad news for good health.
 Oftentimes, continually high levels of insulin result in all kinds of diseases as well as weight gain.

 And not only do high insulin levels create these kinds of problems, but they're the primary reason you experience carb cravings in the first place!

 Naturally, if you could get some help keeping your insulin levels in check, then those cravings might lessen, right?

 Well, that's exactly what the research on chromium says it does!

 "In one study, blood sugar responses to a carbohydrate meal of white bread were measured with and without a single dose (400 micrograms) of chromium.

 The addition of chromium resulted in a 23% reduction in blood sugar after the meal.
 Thus, taking chromium with carbohydrate-rich foods may be an effective way to lower the glycemic index of that meal."

-Another study, this time working with people with diabetes, showed chromium was able to positively affect insulin levels when given to the test subjects.
+Another study, showed chromium was able to positively affect insulin levels when given to the test subjects.

-In this study, people with type 2 diabetes were followed for four months.
+In this study, the participants were followed for four months.
 During that time they were given either a placebo or a chromium supplement in addition to their normal meds.